FlavScents AInsights Entry for 2-Ethyl Hexyl Salicylate (CAS: 118-60-5)

 2. Sensory Profile

-2-Ethyl hexyl salicylate is known for its mild, sweet, and floral odor, often described as balsamic with a hint of herbal notes.
-It is not typically used for its flavor properties but rather for its olfactory characteristics in fragrance applications.
-The compound has a moderate intensity and diffusion, making it suitable for use as a background note or modifier in complex fragrance compositions.
+2-Ethyl hexyl salicylate is characterized by a mild, sweet, and floral odor, often described as reminiscent of light, fresh flowers.
+It is not typically used for its taste properties but rather for its olfactory contributions.
+The compound serves as a background realism note in fragrance compositions, providing a subtle enhancement without overpowering other elements.
+Its odor intensity is moderate, making it suitable for use in a variety of fragrance applications where a gentle floral note is desired.

 Citation hooks: FlavScents; peer-reviewed sensory literature